polgarp/polgarp.github.io/_posts/9am26/Drafts/Design-process-is-a-tool.md

 # ☕ Design process is a tool

+Design process is not to organize the tools, rather than a tool itself.

 Is it for alignment?
 Communicating what the team does?
 Guidance for more junior designers?
 A way to scale the design team?
 Promoting better design practices?

 Juniors need to learn what to do.
 Seniors need to know when to break.